Clinical-Developers/Clinical_Developer_Challenges/Breach/Submissions.md

 <h4> Ok so let's put them all through their paces:</h4>
 <ol>
 <li>Gregory Horne: I'm going to call this one Perl_Breach, I have literrally never seen something so arcane and wonderful. http://tpcg.io/Ok5cjI It is so wonderful I couldnt' even test it, but I'm sure that Gregory has the document to prove it works.
 Then there is his bash shell version: "http://tpcg.io/PA1U3v!
 This is literally amazing and of things too wonderful for me to fully comprehend!</li>
 <li>Peter De Souza: https://repl.it/Ktq2/3 - Really like this one.
-It nicely increments the breach count and handles even real messes, But it doesn't assess lots of different hospitals (Let me know if I missed something.</li>
+It nicely increments the breach count and handles even real messes, But it doesn't assess lots of different hospitals.
+This version has been tweaked so that it does!: https://repl.it/Ktq2/4 </li>
 <li>Adam Morley: https://repl.it/Kshk/20 - so this one works fine ;) that is until I add in Peter's evil messy array that is [note this was outside the scope of the challenge]</li>
 <li>Stefan Mitrosinovic: https://repl.it/Kts3/1 - this version contained a small bug, but - the fixed version: https://repl.it/KtyK/1 works like a dream.</li>
 <li>Adam Figgins: https://cl.ly/453E3c323i2L, great little frontend here - add it to some of the others and you have the beginning of a real product!</li>